akshayrangnekar/akshayrangnekar.github.io/source/_posts/2014-03-14-up-and-running-on-appengine-with-maven-jersey-and-guice-part-2.markdown

 title: "Up and running on AppEngine with Maven, Jersey and Guice - Part 2"
 date: 2014-03-14 10:52:12 +0000
 comments: true
-categories: [AppEngine, Java, Jersey, Maven, Guice, git, github]
+categories: [AppEngine, Java, Maven, git]
 ---
 This is part two of my post on getting a web application up and running on Google AppEngine with Maven, Jersey and Guice.